Locations:

 Lots of women are waiting longer to start families.
 The number of babies born to first-time moms 35 and older was nine times higher in 2012 than it was in the early 1970s, according to the Centers for Disease Control and Prevention (CDC).

-Many of these women have to deal with terms such as “advanced maternal age” or — even worse — “geriatric pregnancy.”
-What those tactless terms miss is that many, many women in their late 30s and 40s have smooth pregnancies and healthy babies.
+What tactless terms like "advanced maternal age" and "geriatric pregnancy" miss is that many, many women in their late 30s and 40s have smooth pregnancies and deliver healthy babies.
 And there are things you can do to boost the odds you’ll be one of them, notes Dr. Zanotti.

 What are the risks of advanced maternal age?

-As women get older, the risk of certain complications can increase.
-That doesn’t mean every older mom-to-be will have problems.
+As you get older, the risk of certain complications can increase.
+That doesn’t mean you're destined to have problems.
 But it’s helpful to be aware of the possible risks so you can take steps to reduce them:

 Fertility troubles

 Talk about irony: You’ve spent all these years trying not to get pregnant.
 Now that you’re ready, it might be a trickier task.
-As women get older, their fertility decreases.
+As you get older, your fertility decreases.
 It’s just not as easy to get pregnant at 40 as it is at 30.
 That’s something to keep in mind if you’re having the “When should we have a baby?” debate.

 Advertisement